The Emergence of the Big Bang Theory

 [Photo of Lemaître & Einstein]

-The Big Bang implies that our universe had a starting point, and not just the matter and energy we see around us, but space and time itself.
-Picture the universe as a balloon.
-If you deflate it, every point on its surface gets closer and closer together.
-Now imagine shrinking it all the way down until every point converges into one.
-That’s essentially what physicists mean when they say the universe had a beginning.
-As Stephen Hawking once put it, “at some time in the past… the distance between neighbouring galaxies must have been zero.”[i]
-This moment of convergence marks not only the start of the universe’s expansion but also, in many ways, the birth of the universe itself.
+The Big Bang implies a genuine starting point for our universe.
+Picture the universe like the surface of a balloon.
+As you deflate it, every point on that surface draws closer to every other point.
+Run that “deflation” all the way back and, in the mathematics, the distances between all locations collapse toward zero.
+That’s the sense in which physicists say the universe had a beginning.
+As Stephen Hawking put it, “at some time in the past… the distance between neighbouring galaxies must have been zero.”[i]
+This moment of convergence marks not only the start of the universe’s expansion but also, in many ways, the birth of spacetime itself.

-The Big Bang Theory began to shift the thoughts of many scientists.
+As this picture took hold, it began to shift the thoughts of many scientists.
 This new understanding of our origins sent shockwaves through the esteemed halls of science, philosophy, and theology departments.
-The unsettling revelation for many was that an absolute beginning to our universe suggested the existence of something beyond physical reality, consequently reviving the God hypothesis.
+For many, the unsettling implication was that a beginning to the physical universe invited fresh consideration of something beyond physical reality, consequently reviving the God hypothesis.

 Allan Sandage, renowned as one of the twentieth century’s greatest observational astronomers, stunned his peers by revealing his newly found religious conviction, crediting the scientific evidence of a “creation event” for the significant shift in his worldview.
 He solemnly declared, “Here is evidence for what can only be described as a supernatural event.
 There is no way that this could have been predicted within the realm of physics as we know it.”[ii]
 In Sandage’s view, something transcending the material realm must have contributed to the universe’s birth.
 He continued: